 Other forms of sedation offered by Green Dental Care include IV sedation and general anesthesia, but these are usually only required for extremely complex dental surgeries.

-At our practice, Dr. Christopher Green always places the comfort of his patients above all else.
+Contact our practice right away!
+Dr. Green always places the comfort of his patients above all else.
 That’s why we offer sedation dentistry services.
 We want you to feel safe, and to have peace of mind at the dentist.